How To Install NodeJS On Linux

 To view the list of installed Nodejs versions, run:

-You can also switch between different Nodejs versions as below.
+If you have installed more than one version, you can switch between different Nodejs versions as below.

 nvm use node